ansys/pymapdl/docs/source/user_guide/mesh_geometry.rst

         3   0.2500        0.0000        0.0000          0.00     0.00     0.00

-However, with ``pyansys``, it's possible to interface with a current instance of ``mapdl`` and access the current nodes coordinates with:
+However, with ``ansys-mapdl-core``, it's possible to interface with a current instance of ``Mapdl`` and access the current nodes coordinates
+with:

 .. code:: python